THASLEEMA-KM/MEDIA-PLAYER/README.md

                     - Babel Library : transpile JSX code to simple react function which is understood by browser.
                                       Used to convert the jsx into the langs which are understandable to the browser - html/js
                 - General Rules for Creating Components
-                    - create a js / jsx file, filename must starts with caoptal letter
+                    - create a js / jsx file, filename must starts with capital letter
                 - Different types of Components :
                     - Class Based Components : use class to create component it can inherit react component class
                         - Statefull Component, coz it can create state